 But, no worries, my friend.
 With a smart combination of strength training movements, we can pick up that grandchild with a smile on our face and confidence in our movements.

-When we’re incorporating functional fitness movements into our workouts, we are committing to a healthier life ahead with less chance of injury when we go about our day doing things like:
+When we’re incorporating functional fitness movements into our workouts, we are committing to a healthier life ahead (as well as a healthier metabolism) with less chance of injury when we go about our day doing things like:

 - bending down and reaching up to put away our groceries, laundry, contents of the dishwasher, etc.